 When I started hearing about selling on Amazon I was intrigued.
 This sounded like an interesting way to make extra money and I wanted to try it out.
 But I did wonder is selling on Amazon worth it?

-Before you start any side hustle, it makes sense to do your research.
+Before you get started with any side hustle, it makes sense to do your research.
 When I was looking into it myself I read all the selling on Amazon reviews I could find!

 Let’s start with some basics on how to sell on Amazon: